 Does my dog need foot protection?

 You may also look into wax for your dog’s paws.
-There are many brands of paw wax (like Primens Dog Paw Balm) which you can buy at a pet store or through a mushing supply company.
+There are many brands of paw wax (like Primens Dog Paw Balm) that you can buy online, at a pet store, or through a mushing supply company.
 The wax serves to keep the feet conditioned, helping to prevent cracks.
 The wax also stops ice balls from forming between the toes.

 Do I need to always leash my dog?